Truth or Dare Game: Math Task Card Game to Provide Self-Differentiation and Promote Discussion

 P.S.
 Truth or Dare task card games (as well as other activities) are also available to play on my digital math activities site, as web-based activities.

-What other games or activities do you use task cards for?
+What other games or activities do you use math task cards for in middle school?

 To read next: